Justin Kumi

-Justin Kumi (born 16 July 2004) is an Italian footballer who plays as a midfielder for club Avellino on loan from Sassuolo.
+Justin Kumi (born 16 July 2004) is an Italian footballer who plays as a midfielder for club Juve Stabia on loan from Sassuolo.

 Life and club career

 Kumi was born on 16 July 2004 in Castelfranco Veneto, Italy.
 He is of Ghanaian descent.
-As a youth player, he joined the youth academy of his hometown side in Italy.
+As a youth player, he joined the youth academy of his hometown side in Italy (Treville).
 After that, he joined the youth academy of Italian side Giorgione at the age of fifteen.
-After that, he joined the youth academy of Italian Serie A side Sassuolo.
-In 2023, he received interest from Spanish La Liga side Barcelona and Dutch side PSV.
+After that, he joined the youth academy of Serie A side Sassuolo.
+In 2023, he received interest from La Liga side Barcelona and Eredivisie side PSV.
 He was regarded as one of the under-19 team's most important players as they won the league during the 2023/24 season.
 Kumi started his senior career with Italian Serie A side Sassuolo.
 On 28 February 2024, he debuted for the club during a 1–6 loss to Napoli.

 On 15 January 2025, Kumi moved on loan to Reggiana.

 On 8 July 2025, Kumi was loaned by Avellino.